mcfilib/filib.github.io/posts/2015-03-03-my-tech-radar.md

 tags: radar
 ---

 My decisions to learn different technologies have, up until very recently, been fairly ad-hoc.
 I'd hear about some interesting or novel technology and bookmark it in the back of my mind to come back to later.
-Unsurprisingly this approach makes reflection tricky because it's difficult to build a career strategy posthumously.
+Unsurprisingly this approach is riddled with flaws.
+For one thing, it lacks a clear strategy or structure, making it difficult assess successes and shortcomings any larger context.

 ## Ansible